madzongwekudzanai/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ## **4. Interactive Simulation**

-This section adds [sliders](https://colab.research.google.com/drive/1GlJbqtlKH8E3AgUMlgDzl-D4lrUWxCb5) for interactive tuning of launch parameters.
+This section adds **sliders** for interactive tuning of launch parameters. <a href="https://colab.research.google.com/drive/1GlJbqtlKH8E3AgUMlgDzl-D4lrUWxCb5" target="_blank">Learn more.</a>

 ---

 ## **5. Launch from Different Heights**

 We modify our simulation to allow for launch at y₀≠0.
-This affects the time of flight calculation.
+This affects the time of flight calculation. <a href="https://colab.research.google.com/drive/1puFf49HH7PUNkO4eD5cUrila92r7QgWX#scrollTo=ZBnL01S3HUhj" target="_blank">Learn more.</a>